Xetibo/ReSet-Doc/sections/technologies.typ

   systems, therefore RAM usage should be a concern, especially for the daemon.
 - development speed | weight: 0.4\
   ReSet is limited in time scope, therefore tools with decent progress times should be considered.
-Note, this includes time needed for debugging and potential problems, such as undefined behavior or dynamic type issues.
+Note, that this includes the time needed for debugging and potential problems, such as undefined behavior or dynamic type issues.

 The following categories are evaluated for UI toolkits: